 If you do a lot of roasting and have a bit of cash to spare (and/or are looking for a special gift for a very close friend or relative), this is the knife for you.

-The Mercer Culinary Genesis Carving Knife is a great bargain knife.
+What we liked: The Mercer Culinary Genesis Carving Knife is a great bargain knife.
 It uses the exact same steel as the pricier Wüsthof, which means that it's capable of getting just as sharp and retaining that edge just as long (though, out of the box, it's not quite as razor-like).
-The handle is textured soft plastic that's easy to grip, though the large bolster makes it uncomfortable to grip the blade with your thumb and forefinger (a.k.a. the "blade grip," which is the best one if you're after precise control).
-The blade is also pretty stiff, which means it can take a bit of work to get all of the meat off of a turkey.
-Still, for the price, it's sharp, it's made of high-quality materials, and it'll do its job just fine.
+The handle is textured soft plastic that's easy to grip.
+For the price, this knife is sharp, made of high-quality materials, and will do its job just fine.

-Best Slicing Knife: TUO B&W Series Slicing Knife
+The Best Slicing Knife: TUO B&W Series Slicing Knife (Discontinued)

 The really shocking part of this knife (aside from the price) is the unique handle and bolster geometry.
 Instead of maintaining an even width and thickness, the handle flattens out and widens toward the base.
 It looks strange, but it tucks really nicely under your pinky.
 The bolster is also angled, which makes it easy to pinch the blade for more control.